SANUWAVE Health, Inc. (SNWV) CEO Kevin Richardson on Q1 2020 Results - Earnings Call Transcript

 They are targeting Atlanta initially and I know they’ve got an aggressive rollout plan that should be extremely positive you know, and so it’s exciting to work with someone that we know, we trust and are willing to – who knows our product extremely well and knows how it will work.

 So we are excited about that opportunity and again, there'll be other opportunities like that.
 This is one we are going to – I think it will be really beneficial.
-It will also help us because as companies like Tree’s [ph] are out there.
-It will lead to new sites that we hadn't even targeted becoming customers, and it's about adding that revenue to the mix, that’s really what we're talking about right now.
+It will also help us because as companies like Shri’s are out there it will lead to new sites that we hadn't even targeted becoming customers, and it's about adding that revenue to the mix, that’s really what we're talking about right now.

 And then my last question, I'll jump back in queue.
 You've already announced some in- licensing of products.
 How does that look now with what COVID has done to not just public companies, but also private companies?
 I would believe that a lot of companies are looking for some sort of strategic relationship right now with what's happened on the capital side for both public and private companies.
-Can you talk at all about your ability to in-license products or your appetite to in-licensed products as we move through 2020 and 2021?
+Can you talk at all about your ability to in-license products or your appetite to in-license products as we move through 2020 and 2021?
 And then I'll jump back in queue.
 Thank you.

 Kevin Richardson